-If an allegation does not meet the threshold, we will manage appropriately to safeguard young people and follow our Low Level Concern Policy.
+If an allegation does not meet the threshold, we will manage appropriately to safeguard young people.

 The initial response to an allegation

 Where we identify a child that there may be an immediate risk of harm to a child or if the situation is an emergency, we will contact children's social care services and as appropriate the police immediately as per the processes explained in Part one of this guidance.
 We will consider when an allegation is made: